Tilting modules of affine quasi-hereditary algebras: Introduction

 \begin{Thm}[=Theorem \ref{Thm:tilt}] Let $H$ be an affine quasi-hereditary algebra with property $(\spadesuit)$.
 Then for each $\pi \in \Pi$, there exists a unique indecomposable tilting module $T(\pi) $ such that $(T(\pi):\std(\pi))=1$ and $(T(\pi):\std(\sigma))=0$ for any $\sigma \not \leq \pi$.
 Moreover every indecomposable tilting module is isomorphic to a grading shift of $T(\pi)$ for some $\pi \in \Pi$. \end{Thm}

-\begin{Thm}[=Theorem \ref{Thm:equiv}] Suppose that an exact functor $\Phi$ between the module categories over affine quasi-hereditary algebras with property $(\spadesuit)$ induces bijective correspondence on standard modules and on proper costandard modules.
+\begin{Thm}[=Theorem \ref{Thm:equiv}] Suppose that an exact functor $\Phi$ between the module categories over affine quasi-hereditary algebras with property $(\spadesuit)$ induces order-preserving bijections on standard modules and on proper costandard modules.
 Then $\Phi$ gives an equivalence of graded categories. \end{Thm}

 For example, the property $(\spadesuit)$ is satisfied by KLR algebras.
 Therefore Theorem \ref{Thm:main1} says that for each affine quasi-hereditary structure of KLR algebra of finite Lie type, there exists a complete collection of indecomposable tilting modules (in the sense of Ringel).